Kiev offensive (1920): Soviet counterattack

-Edward Rydz-Śmigły proceeded to fortify Kiev, which he intended to defend.
+Rydz-Śmigły proceeded to fortify Kiev, which he intended to defend.
 He refused to obey the order from the Ukrainian Front commander Antoni Listowski to withdraw in a timely manner.
 He demanded a written order from Piłsudski, which he received on 10 June.
 The Polish Army evacuation, accomplished over the next few days, was preceded by the destruction of the city's bridges, electric power stations, and water pumps on the Dnieper.

 Polish retreat

 After 10 June, Rydz-Śmigły evacuated the 3rd Polish Army from Kiev.
 The Soviets were back, which was, supposedly, the 16th regime change in Kiev since the beginning of the Russian Revolution.

 For the next two months, while fighting the Soviets, the Polish armies kept retreating toward the west.
 To break the encirclement, Rydz-Śmigły's 3rd Army rapidly withdrew in that direction.
 It took considerable military experience and ingenuity to maneuver the army, the trains of wagons full of war spoils, and fleeing civilians, out of immediate danger.
 The army experienced losses in life and equipment, but broke out of the entrapment by 16 June.
 However, contrary to Piłsudski's expectations, it was unable to launch successful counterattacks.

 In the following weeks, the 2nd and 3rd Armies fought the Bolshevik forces on many occasions.
 Initially, the strength of their resistance and determination surprised Budyonny and his commanders.
 On 26 June, Rydz-Śmigły replaced Listowski as commander of the Ukrainian Front, but the Polish armies kept retreating and suffering losses.
 As they had lost their strategic initiative, the morale of the Polish and Ukrainian soldiers deteriorated and with time their units had become more inclined to surrender.
 Despite the strength of the Polish artillery formations, the officer corps in particular was subjected to heavy losses, in part due to the continued attempts to launch counterattacks.

 The Polish 7th Air Escadrille, known also as the Kościuszko Squadron, manned largely by American pilots, was particularly helpful.
 In late May and early June, they flew many bombing and reconnaissance missions.
 They slowed the Soviet counteroffensive and the commandant of the Polish 13th Infantry Division commented: "Without the American pilots we would have been long gone".
 Their machine gun attacks held back the progress of Budyonny's cavalry.
 The squadron's leading pilot, Merian C. Cooper, was shot down and imprisoned by the Russians, but escaped after two months.
 After the 16 to 18 August intense fighting in the Lviv area, the fourteen planes of the squadron were credited again with stopping Budyonny and saving the situation.